Victor-Spichenkoff/million_show/README.md

 # FINAL REVISION
 - it's giving extra helps on half -> answer (not skipping now, but resets hint storage) -> half == shows only the correct one

+# Match
+- answer and exit.
+Must have a way to get the new question whether  it's new or not

 # Question
 - good design